-After remembering the anger in his master’s threat, Abaddon shuddered and hastened his pace through the valleys of the mountains, climbing through the snow and the sharp rocks, both of which slowed his progress.
+Upon remembering the Lord Emperor’s threat, Abaddon hastened his pace through the mountain valleys, climbing through the snow and crushing sharp rocks beneath his boots.

-A strong snow storm was blowing over the mountains, reducing Abaddon’s field of vision and making it harder for him to hear everything around him.
+A strong snow storm was blowing over the mountains, reducing his field of vision significantly.

-Abaddon was confident in his strength, but he didn’t like being ambushed or taken by surprise during a fight.
+Whilst Abaddon was confident in his strength, he didn’t like being ambushed or being taken by surprise.

-For him, fighting was all about facing his enemies in combat and killing them in a direct battle, not from the shadows.
+To him, fighting was about facing your enemies in direct combat, not hiding in the shadows and attacking in stealth from the shadows.

 Abaddon roared and threw his fist into a nearby mountain, leaving a massive crater in the side of it.
 He began taking quick, sharp breaths as the anger that had pent up inside of him was unleashed, but, before he was fully consumed by it, he remembered the warnings he’d been given by the Demon Emperor.